home-assistant/developers.home-assistant/docs/auth_permissions.md

 ### The context object

-All service action calls, fired events and states in Home Assistant have a context object.
+All service actions, fired events and states in Home Assistant have a context object.
 This object allows us to attribute changes to events and actions.
 These context objects also contain a user id, which is used for checking the permissions.

 It's crucial for permission checking that actions taken on behalf of the user are done with a context containing the user ID.
 If you are in a service action handler, you should re-use the incoming context `call.context`.
 If you are inside a WebSocket API or Rest API endpoint, you should create a context with the correct user: